-Impact (Class) Mitigation Measures Location Responsible Agency Monitoring/ Reporting Action Effectiveness Criteria Timing Proposed Project and Alternatives or provide off-site compensation for permanent vegetation losses.
+Impact (Class) Mitigation Measures Location Responsible Agency Monitoring/ Reporting Action Effectiveness Criteria Timing Proposed Project disturbed areas to pre-construction conditions following construction or provide off-site compensation for permanent vegetation losses.
 Where on-site restoration is planned for mitigation of temporary impacts, the Applicant shall develop a Habitat Restoration Plan, which will be submitted to the CPUC and the U.S. Army Corps of Engineers (for wetlands), the California Department of Fish & Game (CDFG) (for riparian habitat), and the Regional Water Quality Control Board (RWQCB) at least 60 days prior to the start of any construction for their review and approval.
 The plan shall contain information for natural community mitigation, including specifying the location of habitat type to be created, details on soil preparation, seed collection, planting, maintenance, and monitoring for on-site restoration efforts.
 Quantitative success criteria will also be presented.
 The mitigation objective for affected significant natural plant communities will be restoration to pre-construction conditions as measured by species cover, species composition, and species diversity.
 Success criteria will be established by comparison with reference sites approved by the appropriate agencies.
 Creation or restoration of habitat shall be monitored for five years after mitigation site construction to assess progress and identify problems.
-Remedial actions will be taken during the five-year period if necessary to ensure the success of the restoration effort.
+Remedial actions will be taken during the five year period if necessary to ensure the success of the restoration effort.
 B-4 If the CPUC-approved project biologist (defined in Mitigation Measure B-12), in consultation with project engineers, determines that restoration of temporary impacts is not feasible or where permanent impacts (i.e., loss of habitat) to significant plant communities occur from access road or tower installation, off-site mitigation shall be negotiated at agency-approved mitigation banks or otherwise, to a level acceptable by the USFWS, CDFG, or USACE.
 B-5 A Worker Environmental Awareness Program (WEAP) shall be implemented for construction crews by a qualified biologist(s) provided by PG&E and approved by the CPUC prior to the commencement of construction activities.
 Training materials and briefings shall include but not be limited to, discussion of the Federal and State Endangered Species Acts, the consequences on noncompliance with these acts, identification and values of sensitive species and significant natural plant community habitats, fire protection measures, hazardous substance spill prevention and containment measures, and review of mitigation requirements.
 This training program shall also incorporate the provisions of Mitigation Measure H-3 (Hydrology and Water Resources).
 Training materials and a course outline shall be provided to the CPUC for review and approval at least 30 days prior to the start of construction.
-PG&E shall provide to the CPUC a list of construction personnel who have completed training, and this list shall be updated by PG&E as required when new personnel start work.
-No construction worker
+PG&E